Mexico Weekly Ledger – January 30, 1896

 Louisiana, MO.
 Jan 12 – Rabbi Marcus Morris, who is dead here at the age of 59, was one of the most successful business men in Eastern Missouri.
 He died at 6 p. m.
 Sunday of apoplexy, after having attended to duties the day before.
 The funeral was held Wednesday.
 Rabbi Sale of St. Louis is conducting the services in the Odd Fellows Hall.

 Rabbi Morris was born in Schneidemuhl, Germany in 1847.
 He came to America 1866 and settled in Chicago.
-When he When he went to Chicago he has $7.50.
+When he went to Chicago he had $7.50.
 He worked in a coal yard there for 25 cents a day and his board.
 In the same year he walked from Chicago to Hannibal with a pack on his back and went to work in the clothing store of his uncle Edward Morris.
 In 1872 Mr. Morris, came to Louisiana and conducted a rag shop until 1884.
 Then he went into the dry goods business, which he maintained at the time of his death.
 He owned 127 Business houses and residences besides much farm land.
 Rabbi Morris first married Miss Hannah Schwimmer of Quincy.
 She died January 1889.
 Sixteen years ago he married Miss Anna Levy of St. Louis who survives him.
 He had been a member of the Odd Fellows Lodge for 25 years and also was a member of other lodges.
 He conducted services in the synagogue here.

 Louisiana Press Journal – January 23, 1907